 And of coure, if you have any questions or suggestions leave me a comment.
 I hope you enjoyed it.

 Till next time.

 0 of 7 questions completed Questions: You have already completed the quiz before.
 Hence you can not start it again.
 Quiz is loading… You must sign in or sign up to start the quiz.
-You must first complete the following: 0 of 7 questions answered correctly Time has elapsed You have reached 0 of 0 point(s), (0) Earned Point(s): 0 of 0, (0) Which sentence uses the proper word order for a weil clause?
+0 of 7 questions answered correctly Time has elapsed You have reached 0 of 0 point(s), (0) Earned Point(s): 0 of 0, (0) Which sentence uses the proper word order for a weil clause?
 Which sentences are grammatically correct? (multiple answers) Which sentence is grammatically correct?
 Which sentences are grammatically correct?
 Yup… once again (multiple answers) Which of the following sentences can mean that the fact that I was thirsty was the reason that you ordered the beer ? (super hard) This is about the difference of “scope” between weil and denn.
 If you have difficulties with this question, do it in your own language using the same order of sentences.
 Which sentence corresponds to “Oh, when?” in a friendly conversation?
 Which of the following sentences are NOT using “denn” properly/idiomatically?

 0 Essay(s) Pending (Possible Point(s): 0)